Ex-LSU lineman shot by dog returns to daily life

 MONROE, La.
 (AP) — A former Louisiana State University lineman says he's adjusting to life with a titanium leg after being shot by a dog while duck hunting in Mississippi.

-Matt Branch tells The Clarion Ledger he was shot by the black Labrador named Tito last winter while hunting with friends near Eagle Lake.
-Branch and his friends were loading his truck when Tito jumped onto the truck's bed, stepped on Branch's loaded 12-gauge shotgun, turned off the safety and pulled the trigger.
+Matt Branch tells the Clarion Ledger he was shot by the black Labrador named Tito last winter while hunting with friends near Eagle Lake.
+Branch and his friends were loading his truck when Tito jumped onto the truck's bed, stepped on Branch's loaded 12-gauge shotgun, causing the safety to turn off and the gun to fire.

 Branch says the next few moments were more about a loss of feeling than any pain.
-He says he died twice before being stabilized and awoke nearly two weeks later to find he'd lost his left leg.
+He says he awoke nearly two weeks later to find he'd lost his left leg.
 Branch says he's still adjusting to his new leg and plans to continue hunting.